-Drive America’s Highways for 22 miles north along U.S. Highway 165 from England to North Little Rock, Arkansas
+Drive America’s Highways for 20 miles west along U.S. Highway 160 from Rueter to Forsyth in Missouri.

 US Numbered Highways (also called US Highways) are a network of roads and highways connecting the contiguous United States.